 - Clarification: While a tripartite view of the self was common during the first three centuries of the Christian church, Roman Catholic theology since at least the ninth century viewed human beings as a synthesis of body and spirit or soul, seeing the words “spirit” and “soul” as two different words for the same entity.
 It therefore rejects a tripartite view of the self.
 See the Catechism of the Catholic Church: Section 2, Chapter 1, Article 1, Paragraph 6.II.362-8.
 Furthermore, the division into body and soul is seen by Roman Catholicism as somewhat artificial: human beings are a unity, so that the soul is the “form” of the body, and the two together form a single nature (a view similar to that of Blake’s devils in The Marriage of Heaven and Hell, Erdman p.
 34).
 Tripartite views of the self have long been a persistent minority position, however, and remnants of it surface (or are implied by) Medieval hermeneutics, which I believe I established well in my discussion of Origen (pp. 38-9).
 See also Aquinas on hermeneutics, which seems to elaborate on a tripartite model that Aquinas did not himself hold.
 Luther very likely believed in a tripartite self, which would explain Kierkegaard’s own belief in a tripartite self, as is evident from both Concept of Anxiety and the opening pages of The Sickness Unto Death.
 Blake, I am coming to believe, is probably closer to the traditional Roman Catholic position with some modifications.
 These modifications may only be polemic.

 - General: Both Blake and Kierkegaard were raised by Moravian parents, a significant point of similarity.
-Time constraints while writing did not allow me to pursue this facet of Blake’s and Kierkegaard’s lives, but my above mentioned essay for Ziolkowski’s forthcoming anthology focuses upon this very aspect of their lives, arguing that their views of and appropriation of the works of Plato and the figure of Socrates were in part determined by their shared Moravian background.
-In this essay I rely heavily upon the work of Keri Davies, among others, as I wish I had the opportunity to prior to publication.
-If I could release a second edition of Blake and Kierkegaard, I would insert this essay for Ziolkowski’s anthology between chapters one and two of Blake and Kierkegaard, as it provides a link between the social history described in chapter 1 and the intellectual history described in chapters two through four.
+Time constraints while writing did not allow me to pursue this facet of Blake’s and Kierkegaard’s lives, but my above mentioned chapter for Ziolkowski’s anthology focuses upon this very aspect of their lives, arguing that their views of and appropriation of the works of Plato and the figure of Socrates were in part determined by their shared Moravian background.
+In this chapter I rely heavily upon the work of Keri Davies, among others, as I wish I had the opportunity to prior to publication.
+If I could release a second edition of Blake and Kierkegaard, I would insert this chapter for Ziolkowski’s anthology between chapters one and two of Blake and Kierkegaard, as it provides a link between the social history described in chapter 1 and the intellectual history described in chapters two through four.